 Volunteers Speak UP! empowers you to help keep UT’s campus safe for all Volunteers.

 The Volunteers Speak UP!
-Alcohol Edition serves to address and reduce risks related to concerning drinking behavior, over-consumption of alcohol, and other alcohol-related injuries, deaths, or other incidents.
+Alcohol Edition teaches participants to recognize unsafe drinking behaviors to prevent other alcohol-related injuries, deaths, and other incidents.

 Volunteers Speak UP!
 Fraternity Men is designed specifically for Greek men.
 The interactive discussion based program educates students on sexual assault and how to apply their fraternal values to being an active bystander.
 Students will share ways to intervene in situations where someone is in a potentially dangerous situation.

 For questions or more information about Volunteers Speak UP!: E-mail email@example.com.

 This project was supported by Grant No. 2015-WA-AX-0024 awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women.